JAlcocerT/JAlcocerT/content/blog/biz-paas-website.md

 {{< /cards >}}

 2. Let people choose which one they like (The Theme)
-3. Let them sign up and make the tweaks with a headless CMS UI
+3. Let them sign up and make the tweaks with a headless CMS UI (Flat File AND Git based)
-4. When changes are done, build the SSG and push it to static hosting
+4. When changes are done, build the SSG and push it to static hosting with the domain configured
-5. Get leads, scale it *if profitable*
+5. Get leads, scale it *if profitable as per LTV >> CaC*
-6. *Get rich (?)*
+6. *Get rich and find other ways to help (?)*

 > Sounds like a plan?